-An AC joint separation of AC joint sprain is an injury to the ligament that holds the acromioclavicular joint together.
+An AC joint separation or AC joint sprain is an injury to the ligament that holds the acromioclavicular joint together at the top of the shoulder.
 It is usually caused by fall onto an outstretched arm.

-WARNING - If this injury is neglected and allowed to heal out of place this could increase the wear and tear on your joint causing you problems in the future
+If this injury is neglected and allowed to heal out of place this could increase the wear and tear on your joint causing you problems in the future.